Our expertise >

 It is the time between the bottling and the consumption of the wine, based on the ageing potential of the wine.

-This widely used finish on the still wine market is used primarily (although not exclusively) on our entry level lines.
+This widely used finish on the still wine market is used primarily on our entry level lines, although not exclusively.
 It is well suited for standard sealing capsules.